 2. Collect relevant data

 Once the purpose of the dataset is understood, the next step is to collect the relevant data.
-This can be done by using the following data collection methods:
+This can be done by using the following data collection methods.

 It’s critical to gather data that is representative of the kinds of documents the system will be handling.
 For instance, for an AI-powered resume screening system, you need to gather data that contains images of different types of resumes, such as:

-• Format (Chronological, functional, or combination)
+- Format (Chronological, functional, or combination)

-• Academic or professional
+- Academic or professional

 Our recommendations

-If preparing your own dataset through in-house data collection does not suit your project timeline or budget, you can consider outsourcing or crowdsourcing the data.
+If preparing your dataset through in-house data collection does not suit your project timeline or budget, you can consider outsourcing or crowdsourcing the data.

 3. Annotate the data accurately

-Data annotation is a crucial step in preparing training data for any machine learning model, and so is the case for OCR processing.
+Data annotation is a crucial step in preparing training data for any machine learning model, as is the case for OCR processing.
 This involves modifying the data through labels and tags to make it easier for the system to recognize the text and the data that needs to be extracted.

 Things to consider while annotating OCR and ICR systems:

-• In the case of an OCR system, the data should be labeled with the text that appears on the input image.
+- In the case of an OCR system, the data should be labeled with the text that appears on the input image.

-For higher quality annotation, you can rely on a validator for important annotation work that will double check the annotation work done by the first annotator.
+For higher quality annotation, you can rely on a validator for important annotation work that will double-check the annotation work done by the first annotator.
+Human annotators can do data annotation manually or by using semi-automated tools.

 Manual annotation